Muddasir-Nivian/Analytics-journey/Month-03-SQL/ai-audit.md

 worked because no January order happened to fall outside the specific range I picked.
 AI's version would still work correctly no matter which days in January had orders, because it matches the pattern itself rather than assuming where the range starts and ends.
+To access Week 9 ai audit file [Click here](./Work%20Files/Week9_AI_Audit%20(1).md/)

 **Error type:**
 Not applicable, AI was correct on every tested question.
 The finding